joshlesicar/doris_fine_scale/2_data_processing_read_mapping_and_variant_calling.md

 done
 ```
 Before proceeding with PCR duplication removal, *picard* needs to know read group fields,
-particularly DNA preparation library identifier (see [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035890671-Read-groups)).
+specifically the DNA preparation library identifier (see [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035890671-Read-groups)).
-As aviti sequencing was used, this field was not included within the fastq metadata field
+As avidity sequencing was used, this field was not included within the fastq metadata field
 and must be inserted manually.
 As only one DNA preperation library was used per sample,
 all fields can use the sample name as a base.
 This was completed using *picard* v3.1.1 and the
 "AddOrReplaceReadGroups" function.